Gabriel Gifford: Life

 In 1611, Gifford was sent to Brittany to lay the foundation of a small community of his order at St. Malo.
 He was favourably received by the bishop, and a chair of divinity was assigned to him.
 He was one of the nine definitors chosen in 1617 to arrange the terms of union among the Benedictine congregations in England; he was elected first president of the province in May of the same year.
-In 1618, Gifford was consecrated coadjutor bishop to Cardinal Louis III, Cardinal of Guise, Archbishop of Reims, with the titular title of Bishop of Arcadiopolis in Thrace.
+In 1618, Gifford was consecrated coadjutor bishop to Louis III, Cardinal of Guise, Archbishop of Reims, with the titular title of Bishop of Arcadiopolis in Thrace.
 On the death of Guise, he succeeded to the archbishopric, becoming also, by virtue of his office, Duke of Reims and First Peer of France.
 Concerning his administration of Reims, Joseph Bergin has written, "Despite vast experience, he was too old by 1622 to achieve much in [the] badly neglected diocese."

 Works

 Before Guifford's death, which occurred in 1629 at Reims, he had acquired a high reputation as a preacher.
 His writings include:

-"Oratio Funebris in exequiis venerabilis viri domini Maxæmiliani Manare præpositi ecclesiæ D. Petri oppidi Insulensis" (Douai, 1598);